You can register your child/children as soon as they're born.

 In most cases, you'll register the birth at the Register Office in the district where the birth took place.
 If your baby was born at James Cook University Hospital or any other address located within the district of Middlesbrough, the formal record must be made with Middlesbrough Register Office.

-You can book an appointment online to register a birth at Middlesbrough Register Office.
-If you need help, you can speak to a member of the team by calling 01642 729004.
+You can book an appointment to register a birth at Middlesbrough Register Office by calling 01642 729004.

 If it's not convenient for you to visit Middlesbrough Register Office, you can register the birth of your child by 'declaration' at any other register office in England or Wales.
 The Registrar there will record the relevant information and act as an intermediary, passing the details to the Registrar in Middlesbrough by post.